UMAprotocol/UMIPs/Implementations/paraswap-volume.md

 Example 1: Paraswap achieves a cumulative volume of $250 million.
 The calculation would be 250,000,000 / 1,000,000,000 = 0.25 and 0.25 PSP would be allocated to the long token and 0.75 PSP would be allocated to the short token.

 Example 1: Paraswap achieves a cumulative volume of $750 million.
 The calculation would be 750,000,000 / 1,000,000,000 = 0.75 and 0.75 PSP would be allocated to the long token and 0.25 PSP would be allocated to the short token.

-## Outstanding Items
-- Need to confirm if we are using a daily TWAP or include all values returned.
-Something like `TWAPAggregation:Average end of day (midnight UTC) price since <StartTWAP>` would be included in ancillary data.
-- The Intended Application section uses placeholder values as we are waiting for confirmed values from Paraswap.
-- Include script when complete.